 - Cut out the fox pieces from the Fox Craft Template.

-- Place them on sheets of felt, making sure the eyes, nose and feet are a dark colour which will stand out.
+- Place them on sheets of felt, making sure the eyes, nose and feet are a dark colour that will stand out.
 Trace the pieces with a marker.

 - Cut out the fox pieces.